Coronavirus/COVID-19 Frequently Asked Questions For CSN F-1 Students

 As of 26th January 2021, anyone boarding a flight bound for the US must now show a negative PCR test carried out less than 72 hours prior to boarding the flight.
 Passengers, who do not have a negative test will be denied boarding.
 Also, it is my understanding that they will have to quarantine after arrival as well.

 Can I stay in the United States while taking all classes online?

 Yes, the Student Exchange Visitor Program (SEVP) has confirmed that international students are allowed to take their classes online.
 You can take all of your classes online while residing within the United States or residing outside the United States during the online instructional period as long as you remain enrolled as a full-time student and make regular progress with your online instruction.

 How can I get a travel signature on my I-20?

 Since we are working remotely, the International Center staff will process your travel signature request by mail or email only.
 When you are ready to return to the United States, please contact us by sending an email to email@example.com to request an I-20 with a valid travel signature.

 Reminder: Travel signatures are valid for one year for enrolled students and six months for alumni on OPT.

 If I am out of the United States for more than five months, what will happen to my F-1 status?

 The SEVP has confirmed that as long as your SEVIS record remains "active," the 5-month temporary absence rule will not apply.
-Therefore, if you are planning to complete your fall 2020 coursework from your home country, you will not be penalized to return to the U.S. for spring 2021.
+Therefore, if you are planning to complete your spring 2021 coursework from your home country, you will not be penalized to return to the U.S. for summer 2021 or fall 2021.
 We are closely monitoring to keep students' SEVIS records "active."

 Can I still apply for OPT with everything that is happening right now with the COVID-19 outbreak and campus closures?